unjs/h3/docs/4.examples/handle-session.md

 If the request contains a cookie named `h3` or a header named `x-h3-session`, the session will be initialized with the content of the cookie or the header.

 > [!NOTE]
-> The header take precedence over the cookie.
+> The header takes precedence over the cookie.

 ## Get Data from a Session